1999 Kids' Choice Awards

 The 12th Annual Nickelodeon Kids' Choice Awards was held on May 1, 1999, at Pauley Pavilion at UCLA in Los Angeles, California.
 Actress Rosie O'Donnell hosted the ceremony for the fourth time.
 3rd Storee, Britney Spears, TLC, and NSYNC performed live from Orlando, Florida.
 About 6.2 million children participated in voting.

-The ceremony is also notable as leading into "Help Wanted/Reef Blower/Tea at the Treedome", the pilot episode and first airing of the now-long running animated series SpongeBob SquarePants.
+The ceremony is also notable as leading into a sneak peek airing of "Help Wanted"/"Reef Blower"/"Tea at the Treedome", the pilot episode of SpongeBob SquarePants.

+Performers

 Winners and nominees

 Winners are listed first, in bold.
 Other nominees are in alphabetical order.